 It’s a widely held belief among marketers that there is usually a best time to send email marketing communications that will achieve the highest open and click rates.
 However, there is still a lot of debate as to exactly when this actually is.

 Articles and studies, such as ones conducted by MailChimp and Campaign Monitor, show that an email sent between 8am and 10am on a Tuesday and Thursday get the highest open rates compared to other parts of the week.
 But is this really the best time to send emails?

 With multiple studies showing that midweek sends have higher open rates, it seems that you’re almost guaranteed to have higher engagement rates by sticking to this recommendation.
-However, if all marketers sent their email on a Thursday as an example, recipients will receive all their newsletters at the same time, which could result in them not bothering to open any!
+However, if all marketers sent their email on a Thursday as an example, recipients will receive all their newsletters at the same time.

 However, mobile use continues to rise and a lot more people are opening emails on their mobiles.
 In fact, approximately 55% of all emails are now opened on a mobile.
 If the content is right, the best time to send email could be a weekend.
 You may actually get higher open rates as there’s a lot less competition.

-In the end, there isn’t really a ‘best time or day to send an email’.
+In the end, there isn’t really a ‘best time’ to send emails.
 Mid-week and at midday has proved to work somewhat well, but ultimately it depends on your audience.
-Try mixing up when you send your emails by doing some A/B testing to find out when you get the highest open rates.
+Try A/B testing to find out when you get the highest open rates.
 Once you’ve conducted your testing, you’ll discover the right time day for you and your audience.